rbind/apreshill/content/blog/2024-02-04-blank-space/index.md

 9-to-5(\*ish) job, anxiety that people will not like it, but most of all, excitement about what is next both for The Codex itself (plug to [sign up for emails from me and my team](https://voltrondata.com/codex) at the bottom of this page) and for my career.

-Stay tuned.
+If you have read The Codex, you might have noticed that we didn\'t name names as authors.
+This was an intentional design choice --- because we were curating ideas from a collective of experts.
+But I did write The Codex and I\'m really proud of that.
+So in that blank space, I\'ll write my name.

+{{< youtube e-ORhEE9VVg >}}